 Keto Thanksgiving Side Dishes

 Let’s face it.
 At Thanksgiving, the turkey is the easy part.
-Figuring out (and narrowing down) which sides to serve is much harder, especially when there are so many amazing keto thanksgiving ideas to decorate your table.
+Figuring out (and narrowing down) which sides to serve is much harder, especially when there are so many amazing recipe ideas to decorate your table.
 Why stop at just one or two?
 After all, it’s a holiday!

-A note on keto-friendly side dishes: There are many beautiful vegetables in season this time of year.
-It’s important to keep in mind that most winter squash, sweet potatoes, and starchy root vegetables are not keto-friendly as the main ingredient in your side dishes (some can be used in small quantities without increasing the carbohydrate count too much).
+A note on side dishes: There are many beautiful vegetables in season this time of year.
+It’s important to keep in mind that most winter squash, sweet potatoes, carrots and starchy root vegetables are not keto diet-friendly as the main ingredient in your side dishes (some can be used in small quantities without increasing the carbohydrate count too much).
 Always look at the nutrition information and follow what is best for your body.

-Fortunately, there are many delicious vegetables you can use as keto side dishes.
+Fortunately, there are many delicious vegetables you can use as keto sides.
 Most of them are perfectly delicious roasted!
-Great keto side dish ingredients include: roasted radishes, mushrooms, cauliflower, broccoli, kale, collards, Brussel sprouts, eggplant, cabbage, zucchini, asparagus, and green beans.
-Don’t miss these all-star ingredients on your Keto thanksgiving table.
+Great low carb side dish ingredients include roasted radishes, mushrooms, cauliflower, broccoli, kale, collards, Brussel sprouts, eggplant, cabbage, zucchini, asparagus, and green beans.
+Don’t miss these all-star ingredients on your Thanksgiving table.

-This is the keto and paleo gravy I make every year for Thanksgiving.
-It is flourless and thickened with pureed vegetables making it keto-friendly AND easier to make than traditional gravy.
+This is the gravy I make every year for Thanksgiving.
+It is flourless and thickened with pureed vegetables and herbs making it low carb AND easier to make than traditional gravy.

-Sub your favorite keto bread for the paleo cornbread in this stuffing to make it keto-friendly.
-The delicious combination of vegetables, herbs, spices, and pecans in this holiday dressing has made it a staple on my Thanksgiving table for years.
+The ultimate in holiday casseroles!
+Use your favorite keto bread or the keto cornbread in this stuffing to keep it low carb.
+The delicious combination of vegetables, parsley, thyme, spices, and pecans in this holiday dressing has made it a staple on my Thanksgiving table for years.
 My family won't let me make any other stuffing recipe!

 This mashed cauliflower dish will wow all your guests.
 The truffle oil is extra special and “Thanksgiving-worthy.”
-This recipe is the ultimate keto mashed side dish.
+This recipe is the ultimate mashed side dish.
 Cauliflower is rich and so delicious in this low-carb mashed potato alternative.
-Your guests won’t believe it’s a keto-friendly side dish (and even better—it’s SO easy to make)!
+Your guests won’t believe it’s a low carb side dish (and even better—it’s SO easy to make)!

 These roasted garlic mashers are another great mashed vegetable option.
-Cauliflower and celery root are a great low-carb swap for potatoes, resulting in an ultra-satisfying, creamy dish.
-The roasted garlic adds depth-of-flavor and a complexity to really help these keto mashed veggies stand out.
+Cauliflower and celery root are a great low-carb swap for mashed potatoes, resulting in an ultra-satisfying, creamy dish.
+The roasted garlic butter adds depth-of-flavor and complexity to really help these mashed veggies stand out.

 Cauliflower rice is perfect for Thanksgiving.
 I personally love the nutty, savory flavor of cauliflower rice—it’s much better than bland white rice.
-Use this as a great keto side dish for turkey.
-This keto and paleo rice can even be prepared ahead of time and then finished right before the meal—it’s a perfect time saver.
+Use this as a great low carb side dish for turkey.
+This rice can even be prepared ahead of time and then finished right before the meal—it’s a perfect time saver.

 Everyone’s favorite dish on my table?
 Asparagus wrapped with prosciutto.
 The salty, flavorful prosciutto enlivens the asparagus.
 I use the cleanest prosciutto I can find—with only pork and sea salt as the ingredients.
 Purchase the highest-quality meat for this special holiday vegetable.

 Broccoli is one of those vegetables most people love.
-This keto-friendly side dish is simple, bright, and flavorful.
-It’s a perfect keto vegetable dish to go with the other items on your Thanksgiving table, as it really rounds out the meal.
-This is an easy-to-prepare keto side dish, but one that all of your guests will all appreciate.
+This side dish is simple, bright, and flavorful.
+It’s a perfect low carb vegetable dish to go with the other items on your table, as it really rounds out the meal.
+This is an easy-to-prepare side dish, but one that all of your guests will all appreciate.

 Keto Thanksgiving Desserts

-Of course, we all look forward to dessert as the perfect ending to our big Thanksgiving meal.
+Of course, we all look forward to dessert as the perfect ending to the big Thanksgiving meal.
 Pie is the staple (but there are plenty of alternatives as well).
-Use these keto dessert recipes as the perfect low carb Thanksgiving finale.
+Use these dessert recipes as the perfect low carb finale.

 Pecan pie is perhaps the perfect keto Thanksgiving dessert.
-This one isn’t overly sweet but strikes the right balance.
-Plus, the pecans make this pie look absolutely beautiful on your holiday table.
-Your guests will love this keto-friendly pecan pie recipe.
+This one isn’t overly sweet but strikes the right balance and texture.
+Plus, the pecans and crust make this pie look absolutely beautiful on your holiday table.
+Your guests will love this low carb pecan pie recipe.

-Keto pumpkin chia seed pudding is so festive and Thanksgiving-appropriate.
-I suggest serving these in cups as parfaits and even consider layering the pudding with pecans, walnuts, or another keto-friendly topping.
-This keto pumpkin pudding has all the delicious flavors of pumpkin pie.
+This pumpkin chia seed pudding is so festive and seasonal.
+I suggest serving these in cups as parfaits and even consider layering the pudding with pecans, walnuts, or low carb vanilla coconut whipped cream topping.
+This pumpkin pudding has all the delicious flavors of keto pumpkin pie.

 These little treats are the ultimate salty, sweet bite to add to your Thanksgiving dessert table.
 Just follow the easy substitution to make the keto version (my family couldn't tell the difference when I made the swap!).
 They're the perfect way to finish off your holiday dinner.

-With these delicious keto Thanksgiving ideas, you can please everyone at your holiday table.
-Don’t worry about running out of keto-friendly options for your big meal!
-Happy Thanksgiving everyone!
+With these delicious keto recipe ideas, you can please everyone at your holiday table.
+You won't have to worry about running out of low net carbs options for your Thanksgiving feast!